|What I do

-A: Yes, I am an engineer and could create more dynamic or detailed characters, but any attempt to do so on my part would come across as a pale imitation of Scott Adam’s work.
-He has a very specific world view and his art complements it well.
+A: Yes, I am an engineer and could create more dynamic or detailed artwork, but any attempt to do so on my part would come across as a pale imitation of Scott Adams’s work.
+He has a very specific world view, and his art complements it well.

 I did try my hand at comic stripping by submitting a comic strip called “Arctic Circle” three times back in the mid to late ‘90’s and learned just how hard it is to write humor.
 To do so consistently daily for years on end is a feat and gave me an appreciation of the art form.
 If you’re interested in the comic strips, check out the documentary, “Stripped: A Revealing Look At the World's Greatest Comic Strips.”